-Make-up testing for students with "extraordinary circumstances" may be scheduled according to the dates listed on pages iv-ix.
-See Part IV, section F.3, for more information about make-up sessions.
+Make-up testing for students with "extraordinary circumstances" may be scheduled according to the dates listed on pages iv-viii.
+See page 33 for more information about make-up sessions.

 6. Test Administration Interruptions

 Circumstances over which you have no control (e.g., power failures) may interrupt testing.
 The TAMs include specific instructions for test administrators to follow if an interruption occurs.
 When normal conditions are restored, test administrators should resume testing.
 No interruption should reduce the total amount of time that students are given to complete the interrupted test session.
 Principals must report any major disruptions to the Department by calling 781-338-3625.